-My previous blog on the value of non-IT supporting processes got me thinking – there’s something missing, a gap, in most maturity models that I’ve seen and used.
+My previous blog on the value of non-IT supporting processes and tools got me thinking – there’s something missing, a gap, in most maturity models that I’ve seen and used.
 Don’t get me wrong, I believe in the power of such models.
 It’s my experience that they provide a good handle for discussion and situational awareness.
 And good, i.e. simple, models have the power to motivate people to achieve more.

 I haven’t really researched it, but I reckon that most maturity models are derived from one in particular – the Capability Maturity Model Integration (CMMI) model.
 Which in turn was derived from the “stages of growth” model which was described in the 1970s by Richard Nolan.